authorizerdev/authorizer-vue/README.md

 ### Vite:

 - Vite requires a configuration to compile and bundle `.vue` to `.js` files that can be consumed through an npm module.
 It uses [rollup.js](https://rollupjs.org/) under the hood, check out the comments in `vite.config.ts` file in the project root to learn more about the configuarition details.

+### Eslint:

+- All required linting configurations are specified in the `.elsintrc.json` file in the project root, check the comments in each section to learn more about the configuarition details.

+### Prettier:

+- We have the `"usePrettierrc"` option set to true in the `eslint` configuration file which tells the `prettier-vue` plugin to use the Prettier configuration file `.prettierrc` in the project root directory and override any default settings.

+### Husky:

+- A pre-commit hook is set in `.husky/pre-commit` which formats the code and checks for any linting errors.